oltv00/knowledge/computer-science/books/grokking_algorithms/grokking_algorithms.md

 If you find the biggest box that will work for the size, that will be the biggest box that will work for the entire size.

+### Inductive proofs

+Each inductive proof has two steps: the base case and the inductive case.

 ### Exercises 4.1 - 4.4

 4.1 Write out the code for the earlier sum function.\